 All commercial drivers are required to know and abide by the DOT HOS rules that apply to them in order to stay compliant.
-Many drivers are also required to record their Hours of Service with an ELD.
+Many drivers are also required to record their DOT hours of service with an ELD.

 Further reading: What is an ELD or Electronic Logging Device?

-Here is some helpful information you need to know about DOT driving Hours of Service rules, exceptions, and how to record them to stay compliant.
+Here is some helpful information you need to know about DOT driving HOS rules, exceptions, and how to record them to stay compliant.

-Understanding hours of service rules and the ELD mandate
+Understanding DOT hours of service rules and the ELD mandate

 On Dec.
 18, 2017, the ELD mandate became effective.
 According to the final ELD rule, non-exempt commercial drivers need to install FMCSA-registered Electronic Logging Devices that would automatically record a driver’s drive time.

-Before the ELD mandate, drivers used to record their HOS on paper, and editing the records wasn’t as difficult.
-After the implementation of the ELD mandate, drivers have to be very mindful of their available Hours of Service rules.
+Before the ELD mandate, drivers used to record their DOT hours of service on paper, and editing the records wasn’t as difficult.
+After the implementation of the ELD mandate, drivers have to be very mindful of their available hours of service rules.